Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 You can play with the Speed Snap event a little by testing where do you brake for the final turn so you can line up perfectly for the dash to the finish.
 If you are within a few MPH (like 3 or 4 MPH) You may be able to get that by doing that last turn faster.

 Speed Record Tips

 Speed Record event is achieving the top speed during a single lap, anywhere along the course.
-As most course have many long straights or nearly straights, this should not be hard by using your best car.
+As most courses have many long straights or nearly straights, this should not be hard by using your best car.

-The trick usually is remembering which corner leads into the high speed segment, and how to retain as much speed as possible onto the segment.
+The trick usually is remembering which corner leads into the high-speed segment, and how to retain as much speed as possible onto the segment.

 You can cheat by turning off the auto-brake just before you get to that long straight, then just plow ahead and do NOT brake for the next turn, if you need that extra few MPH to win.

 Eight cars on the track, every 20 seconds last place is eliminated from the race.

 There really is no trick...
 Get up front as soon as possible, using the best vehicle, and stay up front.
 Cut through corners on two wheels, bounce other cars out of the way...
 Any means necessary.

 You need to chase down a wimpy car and beat it to the finish line with just one lap.

 This can get tricky but basically, you need to drive as fast as possible, pass the other car without hitting it, and/or slow down too much, then rush to the finish line.
 The passing part is usually the most difficult, esp. on a very tight course.